 Kane joins Navy after five years at Holy Cross

-Announced in July of 2014 as an assistant coach, Kane will work with the Mids' offense and recruiting efforts.
-Kane joins the Navy baseball program following five seasons at Holy Cross.
+Announced in July of 2014 as an assistant coach, Kane works with the Mids' offense and recruiting efforts.
+Kane joined the Navy baseball program following five seasons at Holy Cross.

 Prior to joining Navy, Kane served as the associate head coach, recruiting coordinator and lead hitting instructor for Holy Cross.
 As a five-year member of the Crusaders' coaching staff, Kane helped produce the school's all-time hit leader, Matt Perry, all-time home run leader, Nick Ciardiello and all-time RBI leader, Eric Oxford.
 In addition to his success with the previously mentioned trio of all-time offensive greats, he had 17 positional players earn All-Patriot League honors during his five years.
 Under his tutelage, Holy Cross saw Jordan Enos named the 2013 Patriot League Player of the Year and Stephen Wadsworth receive the 2010 Patriot League Rookie of the Year award.
 Kane also coached two positional players, Mike Ahmed and Alex Maldonado, who signed Major League Baseball contracts in 2013.